 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee is composed of Maribess L. Miller (chair), Charles A. Anderson and Richard Davis.
 The Nominating and Corporate Governance Committee is responsible for making recommendations to our Board of Directors regarding candidates for directorships and the size and composition of our Board of Directors.
-In addition, the Nominating and Corporate Governance guidelines and reporting and making recommendations to our Board of Directors concerning governance matters.
+In addition, the Nominating and Corporate Governance Committee is responsible for overseeing our corporate governance guidelines and reporting and making recommendations to our Board of Directors concerning governance matters.